medavox/tuki-nuwa.old/text/Semantic Primes to Tuki Nuwa.md

 NEAR
 SIDE 			| puki
 INSIDE 			| ina
-TOUCH
-NOT 			| nata
+TOUCH 			| (allegedly pili, but this is too confusing) NOT 			| nata
 MAYBE 			| kanu la
 CAN 			| kanu
 BECAUSE 		| tan
 IF 				| ... la
-VERY 			| (allegedly muta, but this is not good)
+VERY 			| (allegedly muta, but this is too confusing) MORE
-MORE
 LIKE~AS~WAY